 Place into the freezer for 10 to 15 minutes until firm.
 Work on the cheesecake batter.

-Add the cream cheese and flour in a large bowl.
+Add the cream cheese in a large bowl.
 Using a hand mixer on medium, beat until the cream cheese is smooth.
 Scrape down the bowl.

 Add in the sugar and beat on medium until combined.

 Add in the cookie dough and beat until completely incorporated.

 Add in the salted caramel, vanilla, and then the eggs at a time.
 Beat in each egg completely before adding the next.
 Scrape down the bowl after incorporating each egg.

 Just before adding the cheesecake mixture, wrap the outside of the springform pan with 2 layers of heavy-duty tin foil.

 Pour the batter on top of the crust.

 Using a 1 tablespoon cookie scoop, scoop the cookie dough into small balls and place on the top of the batter.
 Cover the entire cheesecake with these balls of cookie dough.
 You can roll into balls if you prefer them to be perfectly round.